 Normal in the first days of life (meconium)

-White or Gray
+White or gray

 Firm or clay-like

-Can indicate digestive problems, medical consultation recommended
+May indicate digestive problems, medical consultation recommended

-Red or Bloody
+Red or bloody

 Variable